aletempiac/DES-cracker/project/REPORT.md

 ## Linux Driver

 The test on the design has been performed directly using a Linux driver.
-In order to run the software, two files [des_driver.c] and [test_des_driver.c] have been developed.
+In order to run the software, the file [des_driver.c] has been developed.

 ## Conclusions